loettz/interview-process-survival/5_INTERVIEW_PREP/README.md

 at first, and some do a mix of initial, tech and [cultural fit](#cultural-fit-behavioral-interview-bomb).
 Even if most people fear the technical part the most, you should still prepare other interviews too.

+If you want to find out more about an application process regarding a specific company, you can use glassdoor to read about experiences from other people.
+Keep in mind that people most likely share a negative experience rather than a positive.
+Some people also share they're interview experience on Leetcode.

 Big companies often have longer interview processes than small companies and startups.
-However, the intensity of the interview process often says nothing about how hard the job itself will be.
+However, the intensity of the interview process says nothing about how hard the job itself will be.

 **The trick is to prepare, without stressing and over preparing** :sparkles: